Decatur Divorce Lawyer & Divorce Attorneys

 - $490 for uncontested divorces with minor children of the marriage.

-The uncontested divorce in Decatur may require additional fees if there are substantial property or tax considerations involved, paternity matters to be resolved, retirement issues, or any other complex problems that would require more time of the divorce attorney.
+The uncontested divorce in Decatur may require additional fees if there are substantial property or tax considerations involved, paternity matters to be resolved, retirement issues, or any other complex problems that would require more time from the divorce attorney.
 There is also a filing fee that Morgan County charges when a divorce is filed.
 This filing fee varies from county to county.
 Give our Decatur divorce lawyer a call today for more information about the filing fee in Morgan County, Alabama.

-For this flat fee our Decatur divorce lawyer will handle your uncontested divorce in Morgan County, Limestone County, Athens, Lacey’s Spring, Hartselle, and the surrounding areas of Northern Alabama.
+For this flat fee, our Decatur divorce lawyer will handle your uncontested divorce in Morgan County, Limestone County, Athens, Lacey’s Spring, Hartselle, and the surrounding areas of Northern Alabama.

 If you are not in agreement then you will need to file a contested divorce in Decatur, Alabama.
 Contested divorces require something called a retainer, which is an amount you pay the attorney who bills hourly out of it.
 Our retainers can be thousands of dollars depending on your circumstances.
 If you need a Decatur divorce lawyer to fight for you, then give us a call today for a quote.